rouk1/django-image-renderer/README.md

 ## Sample project

 A sample project is available in the [sample](https://github.com/rouk1/django-image-renderer/tree/master/sample) folder.
-Test it as an usual django project:
+Test it as an usual Django project:

 ```sh
 virtualenv --no-site-packages venv